Our Story

 The arrival of HIV/AIDS focussed the GMA on educating the community and they produced the first pocket-sized information leaflet for gay men in Britain.
 Unfortunately, there was only one print run, as the printer also produced pornography and everything was confiscated in a police raid.
 Attempts to work through the Health Education Council were rebuffed as, distressingly, it did not wish to become involved.
 GMA members were also involved in the Terence Higgins Trust and worked with them and London Gay Switchboard to organise a public conference on HIV/AIDS at Conway Hall in 1983, the first of its kind in Britain.
 Many members were working in HIV research and treatment but the GMA lacked the financial, legal or political resources for effective partnership.

 By 1986, however, it was able to co-host the first international conference on Homosexuality and Medicine at the Royal Society of Medicine with the American Association of Physicians for Human Rights, largely through contacts made by Colin Brewer.
 This conference raised the profile of the GMA and when a new lobbying group called Stonewall was proposed, chair Peter Rivas became a founding member.
-Treasurer Richard Copeman recalls that GMA funds were used to help establish Stonewall and, as a friend of a member, Sir Ian McKellan was guest of honour at a GMA annual dinner.
+Treasurer Richard Copeman recalls that GMA funds were used to help establish Stonewall and, as a friend of a member, Sir Ian McKellen was guest of honour at a GMA annual dinner.

 GMA AIDS leaflet